kidGodzilla/jQuery-Motion-Blur-Gallery/README.md

 # Credits

-This plugin is based on [this article on Codrops](http://tympanus.net/codrops/?p=23824) by Lucas Bebber.
+Plugin based on [this article](http://tympanus.net/codrops/?p=23824) by Lucas Bebber.

 Images in this demo courtesy of *Joshua Earle*, http://www.joshuaearlephotography.com.